andrewhanksqa/dalek-browser-chrome/README.md

 $ dalek mytest.js -b chrome
 ```

-The Webdriver Server tries to open Port 9002 by default,
+The Webdriver Server tries to open Port 9002 by default.
-if this port is blocked, it tries to use a port between 9003 & 9092
+If this port is blocked, it then tries to use a port between 9003 & 9092.
 You can specifiy a different port from within your [Dalekfile](/pages/config.html) like so:

 ```